wojtekmach/keathley.github.io/_posts/2018/2018-08-10-wallaby-is-looking-for-new-maintainers.md

 speak at erlang factory (back when it was still called erlang factory) and ElixirDaze.
 Traveling to conferences enabled me to meet other Elixir folks like my dear friend Lance Halvorsen.
-Not only did Lance introduce me to Mission Chinese but trusted me enough to help get my first Elixir job.
+Not only did Lance introduce me to Mission Chinese but he trusted me enough to help get me get my first Elixir job.
 I got to meet people like Ben Marx, Johnny Winn, James Fish, Dave Thomas, Paul Lamb, Jeff Weiss, Amos King, Anna Neyzberg, Saša Jurić, Sonny Scroggin, Greg Mefford, Paul Schoenfelder, Fred Hebert, Josh Adams and